top of page

 Seek Professional Help

 If you're struggling with a sleep disorder, seeking professional help is important.
 A healthcare provider can provide a proper diagnosis and treatment plan, including stress management techniques, medication, or therapy.
-The National Sleep Foundation provides a wealth of resources and information on sleep disorders and treatments.
+The National Sleep Foundation provides many resources and information on sleep disorders and treatments.

 If you are stuck in a traumatized state, working with a qualified therapist may be helpful.